Human skin color: Sexual dimorphism

-The sexes also differ in how they change their skin color with age.
-Men and women are not born with different skin color, they begin to diverge during puberty with the influence of sex hormones.
-Women can also change pigmentation in certain parts of their body, such as the areola, during the menstrual cycle and pregnancy and between 50 and 70% of pregnant women will develop the "mask of pregnancy" (melasma or chloasma) in the cheeks, upper lips, forehead, and chin.
-This is caused by increases in the female hormones estrogen and progesterone and it can develop in women who take birth control pills or participate in hormone replacement therapy.
+The sexes also differ in how their skin color changes over time.
+Women's pigmentation in certain parts of their body, such as the areola and nipples, changes throughout the menstrual cycle and during pregnancy.
+Between 50 and 70% of pregnant women will develop the "mask of pregnancy", which refers to the browning and yellowing of the cheeks, upper lips, and forehead that occurs during pregnancy.
+This is caused by increases in estrogen, and it can also develop in women who take birth control pills or due to hormone replacement therapy.

 Disorders of pigmentation

 Uneven pigmentation of some sort affects most people, regardless of bioethnic background or skin color.
 Skin may either appear lighter, or darker than normal, or lack pigmentation at all; there may be blotchy, uneven areas, patches of brown to gray discoloration or freckling.
 Apart from blood-related conditions such as jaundice, carotenosis, or argyria, skin pigmentation disorders generally occur because the body produces either too much or too little melanin.